 Trinity College, Oxford (must see)

-The college's West Tower is adorned with four statues representing Astronomy, Geometry, Medicine, and Music.
-In 1688, a two-story building designed by Sir Christopher Wren was constructed in the Garden Quad to accommodate students.
-The neoclassical chapel, designed by Henry Aldrich, was added in 1694.
+The oldest surviving part of the medieval monastery is the eastern side of Durham Quad, which today houses the college library.
+Over the centuries, Trinity expanded while preserving a calm and balanced architectural character.
+The West Tower is decorated with statues representing Astronomy, Geometry, Medicine, and Music.
+In 1688, a two-storey building designed by Christopher Wren was added to Garden Quad to provide student accommodation, while the neoclassical chapel, designed by Henry Aldrich, followed in 1694.

-The college's West Tower is adorned with four statues representing Astronomy, Geometry, Medicine, and Music.
-In 1688, a two-story building designed by Sir Christopher Wren was constructed in the Garden Quad to accommodate students.
-The neoclassical chapel, designed by Henry Aldrich, was added in 1694.
+The oldest surviving part of the medieval monastery is the eastern side of Durham Quad, which today houses the college library.
+Over the centuries, Trinity expanded while preserving a calm and balanced architectural character.
+The West Tower is decorated with statues representing Astronomy, Geometry, Medicine, and Music.
+In 1688, a two-storey building designed by Christopher Wren was added to Garden Quad to provide student accommodation, while the neoclassical chapel, designed by Henry Aldrich, followed in 1694.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Oxford.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.